rizdaprasetya/mt-alt-doc/en/after-payment/http-notification.md

 </article>
 </details>

 !> Make sure that the Notification URL **can be reached from Public Internet**.
 Midtrans **cannot send notifications to localhost**, URL protected with authorization or password, URL behind VPN, unusual destination port, and so on.
-You can then utilize *signature_key* or method that is explained below as security measures.
+Instead of using private network, you can implement method that is explained on [Verifying Notification Authenticity section](#verifying-notification-authenticity) below.

 ?> **Tips**: If you are still running/developing your notification handler on localhost, you can utilize the services (such as [Ngrok](https://ngrok.com/), [Serveo](http://serveo.net/), [Localhost.Run](http://localhost.run/), and so on) to expose your localhost server to public Internet.
 Once you have obtained the Internet accessible URL, you can add it to the *Notification URL* field on *Dashboard*.